RC flying Dos and Don'ts

-The rc flying Do's and Don'ts listed below are just some basic tips that should keep your flying experiences as safe and enjoyable as possible.
+The rc flying Dos and Don'ts listed below are just some basic tips that should keep your flying experiences as safe and enjoyable as possible.
 They're guidelines for flying in public places - if you're flying at a club patch, then you'll have club rules in place.

 They're not set in stone but go along the lines of general common sense.
 RC flying is a great hobby and will give you heaps of fun, but all rc pilots need to fly responsibly - or we all get a bad name!